libp2p/unified-website/content/blog/2025-annual-report.md

 We welcome your feedback.

 libp2p is shaped by the builders, researchers, and operators who rely on it.
-If you have insights on this report, areas we should explore further, or perspectives that can help strengthen the network, please share them with us in the discussion thread: https://discuss.libp2p.io/t/libp2p-annual-report-2025/3693
+If you have insights on this report, areas we should explore further, or perspectives that can help strengthen the project, please share them with us in the discussion thread: https://discuss.libp2p.io/t/libp2p-annual-report-2025/3693